 The Abbot

-Bishop André was born Damian Legacy in 1991 in Bennington, Vermont.
+Abbot André was born Damian Legacy in 1991 in Bennington, Vermont.
 Growing up in a non-religious family, he felt an early call to ministry after wandering into a church alone at age 7.
 When asked why he was there, André simply pointed to the crucifix and said “He told me to follow Him.”

 As a bishop, André remains committed to serving God’s people however possible.
 He warmly welcomes all correspondence from those seeking spiritual guidance.